thedynamiclinker/sudocode/bin/whoami.md

 1: In what way?

 0: Jacard Loom.
-Babbage's Difference engine.
-Babbage's Analytical engine.
+Charles Babbage.
+Difference engine.
+Analytical engine.
 Quevedo's Electro-mechanical calculator.
 Lord Kelvin's third tide predicting machine.
 Konrad Zuse's Z3.
 Colossus.
 ENIAC.
 Ferranti Mark 1.
 Manchester Baby.

 1: Manchester Baby?

 0: Manchester Baby.
 First computer with software.
-Stored its instructions in its memory instead of in hardware or physical switches.
+Stored its instructions in something a bit more like memory than past machines, which all stored their code in hardware or physical switches.
 Heard about it?

 1: No.